RoopeshSinghal/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 - [Schema SQL - DB Fiddle](https://www.db-fiddle.com/f/4hUAAf83SKPApsRxxyK7d/5)

-## Contributing

-`Contributions` are always welcome !!

-If you would like to contribute to the project, please `fork` the repository and make a `pull request`.

-## Support
+## Connect

-If you have any doubts, queries or, suggestions then, please connect with me on [LinkedIn](https://www.linkedin.com/in/faizanxmulla/).
+If you have any doubts, queries or, suggestions then, please connect with me on [LinkedIn](https://www.linkedin.com/in/roopeshsinghal08/).

-Do ⭐ the repository, if it inspired you, gave you ideas of your own or helped you in any way !!